Chorus/DynamicsDocs/docs/Scheduling/EncounterValdations.md

 1. Go to the failed encounter service.
 2. Go the Related > Encounter Validation Failure that has been approved to be overridden.
-3. Set "Override Allowed" to Yes.
+3. Set 'Override Allowed' to Yes.
 The validation failure record will remain active, but the session will not fail validation for this reason again.

 Overridden validations display in a yellow banner on the encounter service so it is clear that this session previously failed a validation and has since been allowed to pass.